 Leaf: 73 x 53.4 cm (28 3/4 x 21 in.)

 The imposing figure of Saint Louis of Toulouse, and the horizontal band of curling leaves that extend above his head, form the shape of this initial T. Louis was the son of Charles II of Anjou, King of Naples (1288-1309), and educated by Franciscan friars, eventually joining their order.
 Saint Louis is shown here wearing a miter and holding a crozier (bishop's hat and staff), symbols of his appointment as bishop of Toulouse in 1296, along with the brown, hooded robe of a Franciscan friar, and a red cape covered with gold fleurs-de-lis, symbols of the French royal family.
 This leaf belonged to an antiphonal from a famous series of choir books commissioned by Cardinal Bessarion (about 1399/1408-1472), a papal representative in Bologna between 1450 and 1455.
 This volume also displayed the coat of arms of Borso d'Este, the first Duke of Ferrara, and a major patron of the arts in that city in the mid-1400s.

-Exposition de la Collection Lehman de New York (1957)
+Exposition de la Collection Lehman de New York (June 5 to September 15, 1957)

 Treasures of a Lost Art: Italian Manuscript Painting of the Middle Ages and Renaissance (June 7 to August 31, 2003)

 - California Palace of the Legion of Honor, (San Francisco), June 7 to August 31, 2003

 Masterpieces in Miniature: Italian Manuscripts from the Middle Ages and Renaissance (March 29 to June 12, 2005)